How to Have a Frugal $42 Weekly Grocery Budget

 Monthly:

 Note that we are purchasing oatmeal at Sam’s Club for only $17.
-That is because each bag costs $33, but it lasts two months.
-To budget this, I’m going save half of it the first month, then save half the second month.
+That is a low cost because each bag costs $33, but it lasts two months.
+To budget this, I’m going to save half of it the first month, then save half the second month.
 I did the same thing with the rice and the cream cheese.

 Frugal Grocery Budget – Money

-Now, let’s talk about how much all of this is going to cost.
+Now, let’s talk about low-cost plans and how much all of this food waste is going to cost.
 Let’s say that you want to stay within a food budget of $250 per month.

-First, subtract your monthly list from the $250.
+First, subtract your monthly grocery list from the $250.
 In our scenario, it costs $40 for our monthly amount.
-That leaves us $210 to spend for our weekly lists.
+That leaves us $210 to then spend on groceries for our weekly lists.

 Next, let’s talk about how much we get each week.
 Some months you’ll have 4 shopping days, and other months you’ll have 5 trips.
 To make this as simple as possible, we’re going to say that we have 5 shopping days each month.

-$210 split up between 5 weeks gives us $42 per week to spend.
+$210 split up between two children over 5 weeks gives us a national average of $42 per week to spend on groceries.

-Our weekly list has a $25 value.
-This means we have an extra $17 per week to spend on meat and vegetables.
-This is where the variety and sales come into play!
+Our weekly grocery list now has a $25 value.
+This means we have an extra $17 per week to spend on meat, fresh fruit, and vegetables.
+This is where the variety of food costs and sales comes into play!

 Keeping Organized

-Sometimes this is really difficult to keep track of.
-When you’re first starting out, it’s helpful to do this part of your budget as cash only and use the envelope method.
+Sometimes this is difficult to keep track of.
+When you’re first starting, it’s helpful to do this part of your monthly food budget as cash only and use the envelope method.

-The envelope method will also help you stay within your budget.
+The envelope method will keep saving money save time, and also help you to save money over time and stay within your budget.
 You can’t go over if you don’t have the money to pay for it right then!
-If you don’t like having real cash out (in case you lose it), then use Monopoly money or
+If you don’t like having real cash out (in case you lose it), then use Monopoly money.

 Meat & Fruits/Veggies

 Did you know that most grocery stores have a Manager’s Special section?
+What a good deal!
 Each department has an area where food that is getting older and is close to expiration gets marked down.

 I can’t tell you how many amazing deals I’ve found in those sections.
 Ground beef for $0.67 per lb.
-Boneless, skinless chicken breast for $0.33 per lb.
+Boneless, skinless chicken breasts thighs, and breasts for $0.33 per lb.
 Apples for $0.10 each.

-This is how you are going “dress up” your meals and snacks during the week.
-See what’s on sale (are strawberries in season?
+This is how you are going to “dress up” your most healthy meals and snacks during the week.
+See what’s on sale for fresh produce (are strawberries in season?
 Maybe watermelon) and what is marked down at your particular store.

-One idea is to buy a bag of frozen broccoli and toss it into the homemade macaroni and cheese.
+One idea is to buy a bag of frozen broccoli and toss it into an instant pot of homemade macaroni and cheese.

 Extra Week